Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 How to Replace a Toilet Flange

-- Empty the toilet bowl and tank: Manually or with a water vacuum.
+- Empty the toilet bowl and tank: You can do this by flushing, then using a scoop or a water vacuum.

 - Remove the toilet: Unscrew the toilet bolts and lift the toilet.
-You might need some help as one can weigh up to 120 pounds.
+You might need help as a toilet can weigh up to 120 pounds.

-- Take off the wax: Remove this soft layer.
-If it doesn’t come out in one piece, scrub the remaining wax.
+- Remove the wax ring: Remove the soft wax ring.
+If it doesn’t come away in one piece, scrub the remaining wax to remove it.

-- Break off the damaged flange: Once the wax ring is removed, grab a small hammer and a chisel.
+- Break off the damaged flange: Once the wax ring is removed, grab a small hammer and chisel.
 Break the flange from the inside and edges.
-Sturdier models might require a drill and more elbow grease.
+Sturdier models might require a drill and some extra effort.

-- Pull the old flange: When it starts getting loose, use a pry bar to lift it away.
+- Pull the old flange: Once the flange is loose, use a pry bar to lift it away.

 Caution